tracywong117/FlowerJournal/README.md

 This repository is a journal application with a beautiful user interface (UI) inspired by the enchanting beauty of flowers.
 It provides a delightful experience for users to document their thoughts, experiences, and memories.

+## Features
+- Drag and drop monthly calendar
+- Richtext editor (Tiptap) for note taking
+  - Support syntax highlight (use Dracular theme for highlight.js)
+- Use local storage

 ## Project Setup

 ```sh